-Most churches had to pivot their strategies with the onset of COVID-19, changing the way they gathered and how they used technology.
+Over the past few years, most churches have changed the way they gather and how they use technology.
 It’s likely your church was one of them.
 You may have had to move to livestreaming or recorded online services, drive-in services, online small groups and staff meetings, or a digital children’s ministry.
 You may have even implemented online tithing or Text to Give.
 Now that your church has adapted to using technology through this crisis, has your perspective on church technologies shifted?
 What if there were even better ways to do things moving forward?
 What if God is putting these opportunities in front of your church as ways to reach more people for Him?

 Now that you have been using some new technology and digital communications over the past few months, what digital tools will you continue to use that you have adopted during this time?
 What do you need to stop doing?
 What advances in technology will you use moving forward?